 I sold a Chicago poster here and there and started work on a website for the new neighborhood map.
 In early November 2007 orkposters.com was launched, along with a larger print run of 500 Chicago posters and the addition of a Brooklyn design.
 Less than a month later, primarily thanks to a post by Swiss Miss, the blog wildfire had been lit with talk about these new neighborhood posters and in response, I quickly designed and printed maps for Manhattan, San Francisco and Boston.
 By mid-December, friends and family were called in to take shifts fulfilling orders out of my dining room turned Ork Headquarters to meet the holiday rush.
 Following the successful holiday season, I was able to quit my graphic design job and “leave the man behind”.
 So began Ork Posters!

 Ork's Business Credo: We want to enjoy the ride.
 Ork is a slow growth company and we take our time to do things the right way.
 Generally, we're just one or two employees besides myself.
-When you send Ork an email, you'll hear back from me or one of my right-hand helpers, Derek or Liz (all real people!).
-And we keep things local too, the screen prints are printed not far from us by our friends at Screwball Press.
+When you send Ork an email, you'll hear back from me or one of my right-hand helpers, Danni or Liz (all real people!).
+And we keep things local too, the screen prints are printed at a few different print shops in Chicago.
 And the offset posters are printed at an employee-owned press that's been operating in the city since 1973.

 Ork's Marketing Credo: Part of the reason we've been able to keep the posters at a reasonable price is because our advertising budget is $0.
 We're fortunate that we make a product that hangs on your wall and advertises itself.
 So if you like what you see, please tell your friends and spread the word!